paulranum11/SPLiT-Seq_demultiplexing/README.md

 -o | --outputdir # filepath to the desired output directory.

--s | --targetMemory # define the memory maximum.
+-t | --targetMemory # define the memory maximum.
 Processed reads will be saved to memory until this memory maximum is reached.
 A higher value increases the speed of the script but uses more system memory.
 Default value is `256` which equates to 256mb.
 Our recommended value is `8000` which equates to 8gb or more if your system can support it.

 -g | --granularity # the granularity with which you want to save processed reads to disc and get progress updates.
 Default value is `100000`.